List of EastEnders characters introduced in 1986: Brad Williams

 Brad Williams, played by Jonathan Stratt, is a mobster heavy for the East End gangster organisation known as The Firm.
 He is of low importance within the organisation and is generally used as an errand boy.
 He is first seen in March 1986 and over the next two years he appears occasionally to inform Den Watts (Leslie Grantham) of his bosses' orders.
 Den works in league with the Firm on a variety of dodgy dealings.

-Towards the end of 1987 Brad is instructed to scare graphic designer, Colin Russell (Michael Cashman), who is a jury member in a trial for an associate of the Firm.
+Towards the end of 1987 Brad is instructed to scare graphic designer Colin Russell (Michael Cashman), who is a jury member in a trial for an associate of the Firm.
 Brad and Den put pressure on Colin to give a verdict of 'not guilty' at the trial, and when he refuses Brad steals his keys and vandalises his flat, causing all sorts of problems for Colin.

 During 1988 Brad is seen more frequently, turning up to aid the running of the Firm's business in Walford, Strokes winebar, which is being managed by Den and is really a front for an illegal gambling den.
-The petty criminal Darren Roberts (Gary McDonald) manages to get on the wrong side of Brad when he tries to play him off against the owner of The Dagmar, James Wilmott-Brown (William Boyde).
+The petty criminal Darren Roberts (Gary McDonald) manages to get on the wrong side of Brad when he tries to play him off against the owner of The Dagmar, James Willmott-Brown (William Boyde).
 The Firm's money lending business, 'Walford Investments', are in the process of securing the takeover of James' ailing winebar, albeit against his wishes.
 Darren, sensing an opportunity, promises to provide James protection against the Firm, whilst all the while attempting to get onto the Firm's payroll via Brad.
 Incensed by Darren's audacity, Brad takes him aside and gives him a severe beating, and Darren leaves Walford shortly after.

-In July 1988, Den discovers Kathy Beale (Gillian Taylforth) after she had been raped by James Wilmott-Brown, and instantly seeks revenge.
+In July 1988, Den discovers Kathy Beale (Gillian Taylforth) after she had been raped by James Willmott-Brown, and instantly seeks revenge.
 He demands retribution from his contacts within the Firm, Brad and Joanne Francis (Pamela Salem), and is enraged when they refused to act.
 Den manages to persuade Brad to help him anyway by conning him into thinking that James' downfall will please his bosses and Den watches with glee as the Dagmar burns down in flames.
 However the resulting police investigation puts the Firm's business in serious jeopardy.
 They then decide that to put a halt to the investigation either Brad or Den have to take the blame for the arson attack.
 Neither Brad nor Den is willing to take the blame, and both are then involved in a personal war to persuade the other to take the rap.